anitagold/60-days-of-Udacity/README.md

 2. Organized local meetup
 3. I'd like to encourage @Helena Barmer @Munira Omar @Amina Assouane @AlexDL @Jess @birozso @Richard @Samuela Anastasi to keep up the good work!
 #60daysofudacity

+### Day 21: 2019.
+07. 18.

+1. Organized and participated our first local Budapest SPAIC meetup.
+Thanks everyone, it was great pleasure meeting you!
+Can't wait the next one!
+2. I'd like to encourage today my meetup partners @birozso @Richard @EveKov to keep up the good work!
+#60daysofudacity
+meetupBp1.jpg